So a few days ago, a friend asked me how did I know Ace was the one. It’s funny how I was unable to grasp an answer to that familiar question.

 What’s in the kit?

-Enough of your trusted sanitary pads or tampons.
+Enough supply of your trusted sanitary pads or tampons.
 Some women also prefer to use menstrual cups.
 They said cups and tampons are perfect if you’re going to soak in the water.

 Wet wipes and/or tissue.
 You don’t always have a water supply on the trail so it is best to bring wet wipes with you.
 I suggest the unscented ones.